ni/nimble/packages/nimble-components/README.md

 </html>
 ```

-Alternatively, a minified combined distribution file is also available at `dist/nimble-components.min.js`.
+Alternatively, a minified bundled distribution file is also available at `dist/nimble-components.min.js`.

-These combined distribution files are also useful for static page demos on sites like StackBlitz.
+These bundled distribution files are also useful for static page demos on sites like StackBlitz.

 ## Theming